-- The Court has stated that it requires that bulk interception regimes be subject to supervision and independent review.
-In the Court's view, this is one of several fundamental safeguards "which will be the cornerstone of any Article 8 compliant bulk interception regime" (Big Brother and Others [GC], cited above, para 350). - 126.
-In Ekimdzhiev and Others, Court found that oversight of the Commission for Protection of Personal Data and a special parliamentary committee, which issued annual reports demonstrating that it regularly carries out inspections via the experts it employs, was insufficient.
-Among others, the Court noted that, these bodies had no power to order remedial measures (Ekimdzhiev and Others v Bulgaria, cited above, paras 426-428) - 127.
+127. The Court has stated that it requires that bulk interception regimes be subject to supervision and independent review.
+In the Court's view, this is one of several fundamental safeguards "which will be the cornerstone of any Article 8 compliant bulk interception regime" (Big Brother and Others [GC], cited above, para 350).

+- 128. In Ekimdzhiev and Others, Court found that oversight of the the Commission for Protection of Personal Data and a special parliamentary committee, which issued annual reports demonstrating that it regularly carries out inspections via the experts it employs, provided insufficient safeguards.
+Among others, the Court noted that, these bodies had no power to order remedial measures (Ekimdzhiev and Others v Bulgaria, cited above, paras 426-428) - 129.
 There is no equivalent regime under the Danish retention scheme.
 Instead, highly sensitive data is retained and stored by private companies, with little oversight.
-The only oversight bodies are the Danish Business Authority and the Danish Data Protection Authority, which "may" ask service providers to provide them with data relevant to their mandate (Government's Observations, para 131). - 128.
+The only oversight bodies are the Danish Business Authority and the Danish Data Protection Authority, which "may" ask service providers to provide them with data relevant to their mandate (Government's Observations, para 131). - 130.
 The Government has provided no evidence that the Authorities have ever requested data relevant to their mandate information.
-Nor do these Authorities have any no power to order remedial measures. - 129.
+Nor do these Authorities have any no power to order remedial measures. - 131.
+The applicant further submits that they have complained to the Danish Data Protection Agency (Datatilsynet).
+The Agency refused to take action upon the applicant's request or at its own motion.
+It merely took note of the Ministry of Justice's assessment made in the Ministry's press release of 25 May 2022 (para 46, above) that the retention scheme due to the judgement in Commissioner of An Garda Siochána (Case C-140/20), cited above) should be amended (exhibit 11) - 132.
+In this regard, the applicant recalls that non-judicial bodies may be considered compatible with the Convention, provided that the supervisory body is "independent of the authorities carrying out the surveillance, and is vested with sufficient powers and competence to exercise an effective and continuous control" (see Roman Zakharov v Russia, cited above, para 275). - 133.
+The applicant submits that the reply from the Data Protection Agency illustrates its lack of independence. - 134.
 On this basis, the applicant submits that the current system does not appear capable of providing effective guarantees against abusive surveillance.